MyMel2001/agentic-bash/README.md

 ***Q: Is my data sent to OpenAI/Microsoft?***
 A: No - not unless you explicitly choose to.
 It is processed entirely on your local GPU, your own local network server, or an Ollama-powered cloud server of your choosing.
 If done locally, your terminal history and local directories remain yours.
 Imagine that.

-***Q: Can it run on Haiku OS?***
+***Q: Can it run on Haiku?***
-A: No, because Ollama command isn't on Haiku AFAIK and I can't be damned to port it.
-Sorry, Sean.
+A: Yes!
+I have recently started working on connecting to the API via "curl" instead of "ollama" - so we should be able to run it on Haiku.

 ***Q: What if the AI generates a command that formats my drive?***
 A: That's why there is a literal Run this command? (y/N) prompt gate in the code.
 You are the final supervisor.
 If you press 'y' on rm -rf / --no-preserve-root, that's on you, boss.